PaulDuvall/aws-5-mins/codepipeline/README.md

 --region us-east-2
 ```

-* It takes about 4 minutes to launch the [CloudFormation stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks) and provision the CodePipeline resources.
+* It takes about 1 minute to launch the [CloudFormation stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks) and provision the CodePipeline resources.
 * Go to the [CodePipeline Dashboard](https://us-east-2.console.aws.amazon.com/codepipeline/).